learninglab-dev/the-resources/data/resources/people/casey-c/Using-zoom-to-record.md

 The first step you'll need is to configure your Zoom settings to record.
 You can find a quick guide [here.](http://resources.learninglab.xyz/simple/people/katie-g/optimizing-zoom-recordings)

+Once you've configured your recording options, [here](https://youtu.be/TtNkHi79FHw) is a quick guide on how to activate Zoom's recording function, as well as how you might use the screen share function to showcase any materials you'd like to include.

 ![](https://media.giphy.com/media/UQfqQifAjmFHVmstIl/giphy.gif)

 ## Step 2